ljbkusters/YOLOv3-1D/README.md

 # Visualization of performance
 To visualize the performance `visualize_performance.py` script is added.
 This script plots some of the curves with ground truth labels in green and predicted domains in red.
 Some examples are shown below.

-### Some examples of correct classifications:
+Note that ground truth colouring is generally hidden behind the red prediction labels due to good fitting.

 Most classifications fall into this category